Try PostgreSQL's citext

 The PostgreSQL citext type (docs here) is a good choice for lots of user-facing text.

-For example, if you want to sort names alphabetically, you probably want Banana to come after apple, even though upper case Latin characters have smaller codepoint values than lower case ones (see the decimal set in man ascii).
+Also, if you want to sort names alphabetically, you probably want Banana to come after apple, even though upper case Latin characters have smaller codepoint values than lower case ones (see the decimal set in man ascii).
+Since sorting involves comparison, citext takes care of this.

 Ordering